Did the Universe Really Start with a ‘Big Bang’ ?

 directions wherever you are in the universe..."

-If you accept that space-time can and does
+If you're prepared to accept that space-time can expand, and is doing so

-expand, this explanation effectively gets round the apparent breach of the universal‘speed
+continuously, this explanation effectively gets round the apparent breach of the universal ‘speed

 What it doesn’t explain is how the universe